CortexAG/CortexDB-Example-Lego/README.md

 To import the csv files with the lego data, you need the Java Runtime "JRE" (version 8) and our import tool "ImPlex".

-**Please check th port of your database and the user for import and administration in the import configuration files.**
+**Please check the port of your database and the user for import and administration in the import configuration files.**

 ```xml
 <Global>